sarvex/exercism-generic-track/TRACK_README.md

 - Watch out for trailing spaces, extra blank lines, and spaces in blank lines.

+- All the tests for {{LANGUAGE}} exercises can be run from the top level of the repo with ...
+Please run this command before submitting your PR.

+## Contributing a New Exercise ##

+- All Exercism exercises must be defined in [x-common](https://github.com/exercism/x-common/tree/master/exercises) before they are implemented for a specific track.
+Please submit a PR there if your exercise is new to Exercism.

+- Please make sure the new exercise conforms to specifications in the [exercism/x-common](https://github.com/exercism/x-common) repo.

 - Each exercise must stand on its own.
 Do not reference files outside the exercise directory.
 They will not be included when the user fetches the exercise.

 - Exercises should use only the {{LANGUAGE}} core libraries.